zaraburton/Automated-eWaste-Unscrewing-Control-System/README.md

 Justification for software technologies used:
 - Arduino & python on computer used for ease of development & easy interface with python based vision system
-- for serial communication between python on the PC and the Arduinos, pyserial was used over pyfirmata for increased precision of stepper motor control
+- For serial communication between python on the PC and the Arduinos, pyserial was used over pyfirmata for increased precision of stepper motor control

-Operations process flow TBA

 ## How to Install and Run the Project